Madrigal drives in winning run as White Sox beat Rangers 2-1

 UP NEXT

-RHP Kohei Arihara (2-1, 2.21 ERA) is scheduled to start Sunday’s series finale for Texas against RHP Lucas Giolito (1-1, 5.79) and the White Sox.
-Giolito allowed eight runs — seven earned — in a career-low one inning Monday against Boston.
+RHP Kohei Arihara (2-1, 2.21 ERA) is scheduled to pitch Sunday’s series finale for Texas against RHP Michael Kopech (1-0, 1.69), who will make his second start of the season in place of Giolito.
 Arihara has won his last two starts and thrown 12 1/3 straight scoreless innings.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports